What does it mean for a subroutine to call itself? The call stack for the DirectRecursion

 steps needed to create a new menu item.

-We need to know three things: (1) the name of the subroutine to be
+We need to know three things: (1) the name of the subroutine to be called

-the sub-menus will be nested, and (3) the captions of all the sub-menus and the
+sub-menus will be nested, and (3) the captions of all the sub-menus and the

 final menu item.
-The first is a string
+The first is a

-name-of-sub-menu-containing-the-menu, name-of-sub-menu-containing-sub-menu, …,
+name-of-sub-menu-containing-sub-menu, …,

 highest-sub-menu-name-just-subordinate-to-application-menu).
 For example, to create the In-use Memory… item in Figure 7, the sequence of names in the array would be ("In-use